juanneilson/multiomicspaper/README.md

 ## Requirements

 Provided notebooks run on two different Jupyter lab kernels, for which we provide a set of requirements in the `kernel_requirements` directory.

+## License

+Code from this repository is available under BSD-3-Clause-LBNL license.